targetteal/o2-pt/game-book.md

 The External Link role can be excluded or modified entirely with a patch.

-The External Link holds all circle un-delegated domains and accountabilities.
+The External Link holds all circle un-delegated artifacts and accountabilities.

 ## Core Roles Description